Upper Back Pain

 How People Describe This Pain Pattern

 People complain of pain along the inside of their shoulder blade when reaching high above the head.
-They also get pain while reaching to the back seat of the car or adjusting clothing behind the back.
-Often, they have usually adapted their movements to avoid taking that arm too far back.
+They also get pain while reaching to the car’s back seat or adjusting clothing behind the back.
+Typically, they have adapted their movements to avoid taking that arm too far back.
 To avoid the pain, they will insert that arm first into a coat.
-They will avoid having to tuck in their shirt by putting the pants on over the shirt.
+They will avoid tucking in their shirt by putting their pants on over it.
 They will fasten the bra in front, turn it around, and then carefully insert the painful arm under the strap first.

-These same movements, which involve the infraspinatus muscle, may produce shoulder pain, as described in this post.
-Those shoulder pain patterns are more likely to bother people when sleeping on the shoulder than reaching overhead.
+These same movements involving the infraspinatus muscle may produce shoulder pain, as described in this post.
+Those shoulder pain patterns commonly bother people more when sleeping on the shoulder than when reaching overhead.

 Testing to Assess the Trigger Point